taazarel/Voheim/story/pcNotesH.md

 The skyrates stealth into sprite mania, killing the rest of them and taking some chickens.
 The party met [[Tëkëna]] who gave them a clue to find petrified leaves, and pointed Mika in the direction of [[Rhaebase]]'s tower.
 Rhaebase told that leaves were not enough for the library.
 He is scared of the Shaitan leaf.
 He also told the party about [[Dungeon of Focus]].
-The ultimate heist was
+The ultimate heist was planned.